 The baptism ministry of John the baptist was about Repentance and then as a confirmation to that, confessing their sins and immersion into water for cleansing of their sin.
 Some may ask that does not cleans sin, remember when we read gospels, we are still in the old testament law times, now how did in old testament Lord commanded about sacrifice of Lamb.
 So by faith in the future messiah, it becomes remission of sins and you get justified.
 Remember Jesus said one must be born of both Water and Spirit to enter into the Kingdom of heaven.
 Will have further detailed study about it later, but for now this was his baptism ministry.
 He performed no miracles or signs during his ministry (John 10:41-42).

 The baptism of water was instructed to John by the Most High when he was in Wilderness (John 1:33 “he that sent me to baptize with water”).
-That brings to another question, who baptized John?
+That brings to another question, who baptized John the baptist?
 The answer is he was not baptized, at least until Jesus was.
-Matthew 3:14 says “But John forbad him (Jesus), saying, I have need to be baptized of thee, and comest thou to me?”, provided the context here is water baptism, which i believe it is.
-Also as per scriptures John’s life & destiny was part of Old testament – Matthew 11:13.
+Matthew 3:14 says “But John forbad him (Jesus), saying, I have need to be baptized of thee, and comest thou to me?”, the context here is water baptism (as the spirit has not yet descended visually).
+Also as per scriptures, John’s life & destiny was part of Old testament – Matthew 11:13.
 If not then this speculation would be right: John baptized himself in the wilderness when he was receiving instructions from the Lord, both as practice and righteousness to fulfill.